-Under direction of the Superintendent/Executive Director, is responsible for the day-to-day operations of his/her Discovery Charter School.
-Serves as leader of educational programming and advises the Superintendent/Executive Director and the Discovery Board regarding budget decisions, board policies, programming, etc. In collaboration with the Superintendent/Executive Director successfully implements Board policies, administers and supervises the school and its employees, leads development of educational program improvement, fosters a culture of positive, engaged learners, and serves as a strong advocate for the school's developmental philosophy and parental involvement.
+Under direction of the Discovery Board, is responsible for the day-to-day operations of Discovery.
+Serves as leader of educational programming and advises the Discovery Board regarding budget decisions, board policies, programming, etc. In collaboration with the Discovery Board, develops and successfully implements board policies, administers and supervises the school and its employees, leads development of educational program improvement, fosters a culture of positive, engaged learners, and serves as a strong advocate for the school's developmental philosophy and parental involvement.